Target-aware Image Editing via Cycle-consistent Constraints: Introduction

 \section{Introduction}

 Pre-trained text-to-image flow models~\cite{esser2024scaling,flux2024} have recently proven strong generative capacity, which has gathered growing interest in adapting them for text-based editing~\cite{xu2024inversion,rout2024semantic,kulikov2024flowedit}.
 Unlike standard text-to-image generation, editing requires not only producing new content but also preserving certain source details.
 Specifically, given a source image and its description, the key challenge for text-based editing is to modify the image according to a target prompt while maintaining non-target content as the source, \ie, \emph{source consistency}.
 To achieve this goal, most existing flow-based editing approaches~\cite{xu2024inversion,rout2024semantic,kulikov2024flowedit,kim2025flowalign} closely follow well-established diffusion-based methods, since both flow-based and diffusion-based~\cite{ho2020denoising,song2020denoising} models share a similar generative principle, \ie, they corrupt the clean image with progressive noise and then learning to reverse this process to generate new samples.
-Consequently, existing flow-based editing methods generally adopt a common \emph{\textbf{corruption-then-restoration}} paradigm\footnote{We provide some justifications for summarizing existing methods into this paradigm in the Appendix.}.
+Consequently, existing flow-based editing methods generally adopt a common \emph{\textbf{corruption-then-restoration}} paradigm.
 As shown in Figure~\ref{fig:2}(a), this paradigm consists of two main stages: \begin{enumerate}[leftmargin=*] \item \textbf{Corruption.} The source image is first transformed into an \emph{intermediate state} (\ie, the corrupted image), which allows flexible editing while maintaining the source consistency required to restore the source image.
 As shown in Figure~\ref{fig:2}(b), the representative approaches include \emph{inversion-based} methods~\cite{deng2024fireflow,zhou2025multi} that perform ODE inversion~\cite{song2020denoising} and subsequent improvements~\cite{rout2024semantic,wang2024taming,kim2025reflex} to enhance the source reconstruction accuracy.
 As well as \emph{inversion-free} methods~\cite{kulikov2024flowedit,kim2025flowalign,mao2025tweezeedit} that directly sample noise and add it into the source image to improve the efficiency of the corruption process.

 \item \textbf{Restoration.} Starting from the intermediate state, the pre-trained flow model restores the image under the guidance of the target prompt.
 To further enhance the preservation of source consistency, many methods inject source conditions (\cf, Figure~\ref{fig:2}(c)) during the restoration stage~\cite{wang2024taming,kim2025reflex,rout2024semantic,zhou2025multi}. \end{enumerate}